Evolution and Design

 Fig. 4.1.
 The traditional ‘tree of life’ presupposes a single common ancestor.
 Nowadays, Darwinists believe that life may have arisen multiple times, and that evolution has produced a bush or orchard rather than a tree.4

 It is estimated that 20 to 30 million species are alive today, though fewer than 2 million have been documented in the professional literature.
-Over 99% of species that have ever lived are extinct – some 200 million of them.
+Over 99% of species that have ever lived are believed by Darwinists to be extinct – some 200 million of them.
 But only about 150,000 species of extinct organisms have so far been catalogued on the basis of fossil evidence.5 Since 90 to 99% of the sedimentary rocks in which fossils might once have been preserved have been destroyed by erosion, the fossil record is certainly incomplete.
 Nevertheless, the fossil species already found offer a good random sampling of all the creatures that have existed.
-As far as terrestrial vertebrates are concerned, about 98% of living orders and 79% of living families have been found in fossilized form.6 But we do not see species changing into completely different species as we trace them back in time.
+As far as terrestrial vertebrates are concerned, about 98% of living orders and 79% of living families have been found in fossilized form.6 But we do not see species slowly changing into completely different species as we trace them back in time.

 If phyletic gradualism were true, species should be undergoing constant modifications, and we would expect to find fossils of many of the ‘inconceivably great’ number of transitional forms that Darwin admitted his theory required.
 If fish evolved into amphibians, for instance, we would expect to find intermediate forms showing the gradual transition of fins into legs and feet, and of fish scales into amphibian skin (which later transformed itself into reptilian scales).
 Since the transition would have required many millions of years, during which many hundreds of millions of transitional forms must have lived and died, many of them should have been discovered in the fossil record.
 Similarly, if reptiles evolved into birds, we would expect to find fossils showing the gradual transition of the forelimbs of the ancestral reptile into the wings of a bird, and the gradual transition of scales into feathers, hind feet into perching feet, the reptilian skull into the birdlike skull, etc. But as Gould says: